kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/14-js-organization/03-webpack.md

 I am a function that does nothing but log
 ```

-* We now know how export (expose) different properties and methods from a module file
+* We now know how export (_aka expose_) different `properties` and `methods` from a module file
-* We don't need to export multiple things, we just need to export the one constructor function
+* We don't need to export multiple things
+    - We just need to export the one **constructor function**
-* We don't want the exports object to contain this constructor function, we want the exports object to be the constructor function
+* We don't want the exports object to contain this constructor function
+    - We want the exports object to be the constructor function
 * The `exports` module's parent is `module`
     - `module.exports`
-    - `module.exports = Person` (our constructor function)
+    - `module.exports = Person` (_our constructor function_)

 `Person.js`